Primal-dual stochastic gradient method for convex programs with many functional constraints: Convergence analysis of the nonadaptive method

 \subsection{Convergence rate for strongly convex problems}

 In this subsection, we analyze the convergence rate of Algorithm \ref{alg:pd-sg} for strongly convex problems, i.e., $\mu>0$ in \eqref{eq:str-cvx-ineq}.
-Similar to the convex case, we first bound $\EE\|\vz^k\|^2$ by choosing appropriate parameters. \begin{proposition} Assume $f_0$ to be strongly convex with modulus $\mu>0$.
-For any given positive integer $K$, let $\{(\vx^k,\vz^k)\}$ be the sequence generated from Algorithm \ref{alg:pd-sg} with parameters set to
+Similar to the convex case, we first bound $\EE\|\vz^k\|^2$ by choosing appropriate parameters.
+The proof is shown in the appendix. \begin{proposition} Under Assumptions \ref{assump:kkt} through \ref{assump:cvx} with $\mu>0$, for any given positive integer $K$, let $\{(\vx^k,\vz^k)\}$ be the sequence generated from Algorithm \ref{alg:pd-sg} with parameters set to

-where $\alpha \ge \frac{1}{\mu}$, and $\alpha\rho < \frac{m}{32 G^2}$.
-Then for any $k\le K$,
+where $\alpha \ge \frac{1}{\mu}$ and $\alpha\rho < \frac{M}{8 G^2}$.
+Then for any $1\le k\le K+1$,

 where

 \end{proposition}